 We curate our avatars, acting like celebrities and influencers to build up our personal brands.

-We create the appearance of authenticity online.
+We create the appearance of authenticity online

 All the internet's a stage.
 As online entertainers, it is no surprise that we often fail to live up to the shinier version of ourselves offline.
-We set the bar too high like the movies, leaving nonfiction in doubt.
+Screens provide neither knowledge nor truth so the personal image never gets accurately reflected.